kwseow/kwseow.github.io/index.md

   - [CiaoDVD](https://www.librec.net/datasets.html):: CiaoDVD is a dataset crawled from the entire category of DVDs from the dvd.ciao.co.uk website in December, 2013
   - [FilmTrust](https://www.librec.net/datasets.html):: FilmTrust is a small dataset crawled from the entire FilmTrust website in June, 2011
   - [Netflix](http://academictorrents.com/details/9b13183dc4d60676b773c9e2cd6de5e5542cee9a):: This is the official data set used in the Netflix Prize competition.

+  - [Netflix Data](https://www.kaggle.com/shivamb/netflix-shows/tasks): collection of movies and TV shows details until 2019, also a great one for some practical exposure to a real world application.

   - [Cornell University](http://www.cs.cornell.edu/people/pabo/movie-review-data/):
   Cornell University - Movie-review data for use in sentiment-analysis experiments
   - [Douban Dataset](https://www.cse.cuhk.edu.hk/irwin.king.new/pub/data/douban):